CalvinBultz/LightningStepper/README.md

 This is intended to be used with the Arduino IDE and can be downloaded through library manager as described in the link. https://docs.arduino.cc/software/ide-v1/tutorials/installing-libraries

+Software Bill of materials:

+-Arduino.h   Version at 9/1/2022.
+This is the Arduino Programming Language and to my understanding it is updated along with the Arduino IDE.
+The version of the IDE at time of the LightningStepper library creation was Arduino IDE 2.0.0-beta.3
+-LightningStepper.h  Version 1.0 Created 9/1/2022 By Calvin Bultz
+-LightningStepper.cpp  Version 1.0 Created 9/1/2022 By Calvin Bultz
+-LightningStepper_StepperController.ino Version 1.0 Created 9/1/2022 By Calvin Bultz
+-LightningStepper_CommandController.ino Version 1.0 Created 9/1/2022 By Calvin Bultz